sysdiglabs/harbor-scanner-sysdig-secure/README.md

 ## Inline and Backend Scanning

-This scanner has two ways of working, inline and backend.
+This scanning adapter has two operation modes:
+* Backend Scanning: Image scanning happens in the Sysdig Secure Backend
+* Inline Scanning: Image scanning happens in the host executing Harbor

 ### Backend Scanning

-This is the default and well known mode.
-It allows to Sysdig Secure to pull the image and performs the image scanning the backend infrastructure.
+This is the default mode.
+The Sysdig Harbor adapter will forward the container image path to the Sysdig Secure backend (either SaaS or Onprem), for example `docker.io/alpine:latest`.
+The backend will use this path to retrieve and scan the container image, providing the results back to the Sysdig Harbor adapter.

+PRO:
+* Easier to install

+CON:
+* Sysdig Secure Backend needs to have network visibility in order to fetch images from Harbor

 ### Inline Scanning

-This is another way of scanning which triggers the scanning in your own infrastructure.
-It spawns Kubernetes jobs when a new image is pushed and sends only the results back to Sysdig Secure.
+Using inline scanning, the scanning operation itself will be triggered and performed on your own infrastructure.
+It spawns a Kubernetes job when a new image is pushed, this job will communicate **only** the container metadata to the Sysdig Secure Backend, which will perform the evaluation based on the configured image [scanning policies](https://docs.sysdig.com/en/manage-scanning-policies.html).

+PRO:
+* No need to configure registry credentials in the Sysdig Secure Backend
+* No need to expose your registry externally, so it can be reached by Sysdig Secure (see CON in the section above)
+* Image contents are never transmitted outside the pipeline, just the image metadata

+CON:
+* The job performing the inline scanning needs to have access to the host-local Docker daemon

 ## Configuration